SharbaniChakraborty/Employee_Management_System/README.md

 # The Process:-
 1. The project's foundation is laid with the design of a MySQL database schema.
 I have created tables for employees, departments, and roles to ensure a structured data storage system.
-2. Firebase Authentication is be implemented for user registration and login, providing secure access to the system.
+2. Firebase Authentication is implemented for user registration and login, providing secure access to the system.
 3. Streamlit is employed to create the frontend interface of the Employee Management System.

 # Steps to run the project: